Uni Hishio: Sea Urchin Sauce from Wakasa, Fukui

 and in the Nara period (奈良時代: 710 to 794), the lord presented such things as salt, fish, and seaweed to the imperial court of Japan.

-In the old days, the sea urchin, “Uni (雲丹)” was caught in large quantities in Wakasa, and now the district is known for having a specialty sea urchin sauce.
+In the old days, the sea urchin Uni (雲丹) was available in large quantities in Wakasa, and the region today has a sea urchin sauce that it can boast.

 The local specialty sauce is this Uni Hishio (雲丹醤), made from sea urchin roe salted, fermented, and aged.

 Specifically, the ingredients used in Unihishio are sea urchin, sugar, salt, onion, seasoning (amino acid), polysaccharide thickener, spice, and paprika pigment.

 Based on the label, this sea urchin sauce has 78 kcal per 100 grams and contains 4.3 g salt equivalents.

 The Uni Hishio sauce is thick in consistency with a golden brown color from its main ingredient, sea urchin roe.

 The fermentation and aging process gives a depth of flavor and distinctive umami to the sauce, making it a mellow, delicious Uni sauce.